realtux/exa/docs/docs/modules/configuration.md

 ## base configuration

-this file allows for base configuration. this is intended to have some hard coded configuration and also some dynamic configuration by referencing environment variables with `process.env`.
+this file allows for base configuration. this is intended to have some hard coded configuration and also some dynamic configuration by referencing environment variables with `process.env`. the values below are also the default values. all values in this file are deep merged with the exa.js internal configuration, this means that you're free to only specify configuration that differs from the exa.js defaults. for instance, you could only supply `http.host` and the rest of the object would fall back to defaults.

 ```js title="config/master.js"
 export default {